 Despite the evils we see perpetrated by humans on each other as well as their environment and the resultant unfavourable consequences, overall, the Universe is friendly.
 The creation provides abundantly for human needs, and not only in basic necessities, but far beyond that.
 Apart from a large range of foods which are not only tasty, but also pleasant to the eyes, there is, surrounding us at every turn, natural beauty that inspires and lifts the human spirit.
 Animals can become lovable companions for us.
 Human love is something wonderful and delightful.
 And much more can be perceived if we have the eyes to see.
 We can conclude that the Source of All — whatever name we give it — is loving.

 This section then explores the nature of God through revelation, nature, and personal experience.
-Other aspects may be added later.

 Photo: Fern Evans